Nuzair46/BlockTheSpot-Mac/readme.md

 ### DISCLAIMER

 - Ad blocking is the main concern of this repo.
-Any other feature provided by SpotX-Mac or consequence of using those features will be the sole repsonsiblity of the user and not either BlockTheSpot or SpotX, SpotX-Mac team will be responsible.
+Any other feature provided by SpotX-Mac or consequence of using those features will be the sole responsibility of the user and not either BlockTheSpot or SpotX, SpotX-Mac team will be responsible.

 ### Credits